-This version is issued by the European Union Aviation Safety Agency (referred to as both 'EASA' and 'the Agency') in order to provide its stakeholders with an updated, consolidated, and easy-to-read publication.
-It has been prepared by putting together the officially published regulations with the related acceptable means of compliance and guidance material (including the amendments) adopted so far.
-However, this is not an official publication and EASA accepts no liability for damage of any kind resulting from the risks inherent in the use of this document.
+This document is issued by the European Union Aviation Safety Agency (referred to as both 'EASA' and 'the Agency') to provide its stakeholders with an updated, consolidated, and easy-to-read publication.
+It has been prepared by putting together the officially published EU regulations with the related EASA acceptable means of compliance (AMC) and guidance material (GM) (including their amendments) adopted so far.
+However, this document is not an official publication, and EASA accepts no liability for damage of any kind resulting from the risks inherent in its use.